 - More Information

-In keeping with its mission, AHRQ complies with accessibility requirements by implementing the regulations of Section 508 of the Rehabilitation Act and the U.S. Department of Health and Human Services (HHS) Secretary's Section 508 Implementation Policy.
+In keeping with its mission, AHRQ complies with accessibility requirements by implementing the regulations of Section 508 of the Rehabilitation Act and the HHS Policy for Section 508 Compliance and Accessibility of Information and Communications Technology.

 AHRQ would appreciate being notified of accessibility problems so that we can remediate them and better serve you.